guntribam/stack-demo/README.md

 export default {counter, errors, fetch, gp, hello, thunks}
 ```
 You can see the `hello` component being exported, along with the other components.
-Since the component has been correctly exported via the `index.js` file, it is available for use as a standard REACT component.
+Since the component has been correctly exported via the `index.js` file, it is now available for use elsewhere in your code.
 Here it is being used in the `app/src/App.jsx` file.

 ### _app/src/App.jsx_
 ```javascript